WHERE are your pelvic floor muscles?

-1. Squeeze those last few drops from the urine tube or
+1. Squeeze those last few drops of urine out

-3. Lift your testes to your stomach – you should feel a small muscle contraction under your fingers.
+3. Lift your testes to your stomach – you should feel the muscle tightening

 WHAT do my pelvic floor muscles do?

-1. Stop you from leaking urine or stool
+1. Stop you from leaking urine, stool or wind

 2. Maintain normal sexual function

 Your pelvic floor muscles help pump blood into the erectile tissue of the penis then they help by holding the blood in the inflatable sinuses on either side of the penis.
 So optimizing pelvic floor function can assist with both the strength of the erection and maintaining it strong.

 HOW do I activate my pelvic floor muscles?